sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-startpages.md

 The `StartPages` setting specifies additional home pages opened when tabbed browsing is enabled.

 To set the primary home page, use the [Home\_Page](home-page-win7-microsoft-windows-ie-internetexplorerhome-page.md) setting.
-If you set **StartPages**, and do not set the Home\_Page setting, then the default MSN® home page will appear as the first home page.
+If you set **StartPages**, and do not set the Home\_Page setting, then the default MSN home page will appear as the first home page.

 ## Child Elements